 Diplomas with Distinction

-North Yarmouth Academy offers six diplomas with distinction.
+North Yarmouth Academy offers seven diplomas with distinction.
 With each diploma distinction, students learn to take ownership of both their program and their learning.

 Distinction in Music: Performance, Entrepreneurship, and Community

 The Distinction in Music: Performance, Entrepreneurship, and Community allows students to develop high levels of musicianship and engage in a significant experiential endeavor connecting music and the community.
 Students will cultivate a depth of musical aptitude, develop the ability to promote oneself and other musicians, encourage an appreciation for the importance of community and service, and lay the groundwork for lifelong involvement in music.
 Students create a personal media platform, including a webpage and press kit, and plan and participate in public performances.

 The Distinction in Global Citizenship allows students to become highly proficient in a second language, demonstrate cultural competency, and engage in significant experiential learning in a community other than their own.
 Experiences associated with this distinction are designed to cultivate empathy, encourage perspective taking, and provide an understanding of oneself within a wider community.
 As part of this distinction, students compare and contrast multiple communities’ geographic, historical, artistic, social, or political features.

 Distinction in Science, Technology, Engineering, and Mathematics (STEM)